AriaTheCurseling/obsidian/MOBA/Characters/Tinkerer.md

 ---

-Q - Turret
+W - Turret
-place down a turret
+place down a turret replacing your auto attack with the ability to command your turret.

-recast to